truenas/documentation/content/SCALECLIReference/System/CLIUpdate.md

 {{< expand "Using the Set_Auto_Download Command" "v" >}}
 #### Description
 The `set_auto_download` command has one required property, `autocheck`.
-Enter property arguments using the `=` to separate property and value.
+Enter property arguments using `=` to separate property and value.
 Enter the command string, then <kbd>Enter</kbd>.
 The command returns an empty line.